summonholmes/mlp-pandas/README.md

 These scripts are intended for educational purposes.
 Use these scripts interactively in an IPython environment.

 ## In Progress
-Allow the user to specify the number of hidden layers, and to dynamically visualize varying inputs and multiple hidden layers.
+Allow the user to dynamically visualize varying inputs and multiple hidden layers.